 Over the years, we’ve become pretty tight with our partners.
-We audit and visit each factory regularly, to establish a two-way level of trust and respect.
+We have a direct line of communication with our suppliers, to establish a two-way level of trust and respect.
 That’s how we’re able to maintain a high standard, and it feels good to get to know the people we work with.

 When we are looking for someone to collaborate with, we follow some guidelines each supplier must meet:

 A high level of experience — proven technical abilities and quality control.

 Fair pricing and transparency — We’ll only work with factories that allow us and our auditors to visit at any time.

 Proof of social and environmental practices — clear safety rules, use of renewable energy and recycling initiatives.

 What’s the difference between a manufacturer and a supplier anyway?